DevsparZeroGitHubUser/hello-world/READMEiOs.md

 ```

 ### <a name="StartScanID"></a> Start Scan ID CARD
-Before calling the `DeployScanner`, the App may enable the `SetPreviewOCR` which will allows the Scanner to call `showPreview` function for the App to preview the image before submitted for OCR Process.
+Before calling the `DeployScanner`, the App may enable the `SetPreviewOCR` which will allows the Scanner to call `showPreview` function for the App to preview the image before being submitted for OCR Process.
 ```swift
 // For Swift Implementation XenditySDK.SetPreviewOCR(true);